-Dying Russian Easter Eggs with onion skins is a popular way to dye eggs in Russia, former Soviet states and Orthodox countries.
+Dyeing Russian Easter Eggs with onion skins is a popular way to dye eggs in Russia, former Soviet states and Orthodox countries.
 The color is meant to come out red, which symbolizes the blood of Christ, and the hard shell symbolizes the tomb.
-When I make Russian Easter Eggs with onion skins, the colors usually range from dark orange, to brown to a red brown.
+When dyeing eggs with onion skins, the colors usually range from dark orange, to brown to a red brown.
+They are similar to Greek Orthodox Easter Eggs.

 It's a great chemical free way to celebrate Easter.
 The other way we naturally dye eggs is using red cabbage.
 The eggs turn out an amazing blue color, check out the recipe here.
 With all natural dyes, the longer the eggs sit in the natural dye, the deeper and darker the colors will be, regardless if you use white or brown eggs.